open-resources/dash_curriculum/tutorial/part2/chapter8.md

 ## 8.2 Incorporting Plotly Figures in a Dash app

 As an example of how to include Plotly figures in your Dash app, first we need to create the Plotly figure.
-Consider the following code snippet where we load the gapminder dataset from `px.data.gapminder()`, filter the data to only four countries, and make a line chart with `px.line()`.
+Consider the following code snippet where we load the gapminder dataset from `px.data.gapminder()`, filter the data to consist of only four countries, and make a line chart with `px.line()`.
 The function call `px.line()` in this snippet will contain attributes that you will learn more about in the section 8.3.

-### 8.2.1 How to create a Plotly Express Figure for your Dash APP
+### 8.2.1 How to create a Plotly Express Figure

 ```python
 import plotly.express as px